Image: Illustration from The Nest by Jon Klassen

 Nightswimming returned to The Nest in October 2021 in a weeklong workshop at Factory Theatre, with actors in-person in the space and director Mieko Ouchi on Zoom.
 Brian had the chance to hear his adaptation read live and in-person for the first time since the pandemic began.
 The team also returned to the concept of a live soundscape—conjuring the wasps through sound alone—created by the performers and audience throughout the play.

-In May 2022, Nightswimming held another workshop of The Nest in Canadian Stage’s Berkeley Upstairs Theatre, with the whole team in-person including Mieko.
+In May 2022, Nightswimming held workshop of The Nest in Canadian Stage’s Berkeley Upstairs Theatre, with the whole team in-person including Mieko.
 The focus continued to be the creation of the wasp soundscape, as well as narrative flow, ensemble-building, and the rudiments of staging.

 A second workshop session in October 2022 further honed the text of the adaptation while simultaneously exploring the nuances of the soundscape, staging the piece in the round, incorporating audience members and their voices, and some initial ideas about lighting and design.